Scott Hoezee

 Darrell Delaney

 What is beautiful is that this verse echoes what Proverbs did with wisdom, because it says: By wisdom were the foundations of the world made; and this verse says that all things are held together by Christ.
 So, not only is Christ being connected to the wisdom personified, but we are also seeing that wisdom is how everything was created.
-So, we have where all things that keeps coming up is quite a theme in this verse, isn’t it, Scott?
+So, we have the word all things that keeps coming up is quite a theme in this verse, isn’t it, Scott?

 Scott Hoezee

 Ta panta in Greek…ta panta…ta panta…ta panta…all things…all things…all things must come up at least a half-dozen times.
-So, if you are not connected to Jesus, no things will ultimately make any sense to you; but if you know Jesus as the wisdom of God, as our Wonderful Counselor, then things sooner or later begin to make some sense after all; which is probably why some people have, in the last couple centuries, since we have known of it, Jesus has sometimes been compared to an archeological discovery made many years ago, something called the Rosetta Stone.
+So, if you are not connected to Jesus, no things will ultimately make any sense to you; but if you know Jesus as the wisdom of God, as our Wonderful Counselor, then things sooner or later begin to make some sense after all; which is probably why some people have…in the last couple centuries, since we have known of it…Jesus has sometimes been compared to an archeological discovery made many years ago, something called the Rosetta Stone.

 Darrell Delaney